-Prerequisite: PSYC 1102; PSYC 2000 or PSYC 2010; PSYC 2300; PSYC 3020.
+Prerequisite: PSYC 1102; PSYC 2000 or PSYC 2010; PSYC 2300; PSYC 3020 (Developmental/Educational concentration & Social/Applied concentration)

 Much of psychology has been concerned with discovering universals of human behavior.
 However, people in different cultural settings understand themselves and their social worlds in radically different ways.
 Their ways of being, emotional life, moral and ethical ideas, intimate relationships, and ideals differ radically.
 This course will examine issues such as conformity, leadership, and attributional style as they vary across different cultures, with consideration of their implications for the emerging world.